 If you use TR table rows then you may sometimes want to 2

-it is "1" - but you may want to define the control two span 3
+control the number of rows your control occupies.
+By default it is "1" - but you may want to define the control two span over more than one columns.
+3

-over more than one continus.
 4

 The property only makes sense in table rows that are snychronized within one container (i.e. TR, STR table rows).
 5

 It does not make sense in ITR rows, because these rows are explicitly not synched.
 50

 int-value

 imagedisabled URL of image that is displayed if the control is disabled.
-Optional gif
+Use properties VISIBLEPROP and INVISIBLEMODE to Optional gif

 disable the control. jpg

 jpeg

 submitbutton Set this property to true and the button will work as an 'Submitbutton', that is neccessary if you want to transfer Optional true

 and/or save form values. false

 i.e. password and username or complete search forms

 Default value is false.

 You should only use a 'Submitbutton' if the withformtag option of the pagebody tag is set true.

 tabindex Index that defines the tab order of the control.
 Controls are Optional -1

-resolve duplicates.
+selected in increasing index order and in source order to resolve duplicates.
 0

 1

 2

 5

 10

 32767

-Binding
+Binding 1 1

 method (already explained above)

 visibleprop Name of the adapter parameter that provides the information if this control is displayed or not.
 As consequence you can control the visibility of the control dynamically.
 Optional

 nameprop Name of an adapter parameter that provides the text to be displayed inside the button.
 Typically buttons have static texts either defined by the property "name" or "textid".
-Via Optional
+Via

 "nameprop" you can dynamically set the button's text by your application.
 Use the nameprop in cases the button's text should change dependent on your logic.
 Example: you may want to define the button's text to reflect the next status the user can set to a business object. titleprop Name of the adapter parameter that dynamically defines the title of the control.
 The title is displayed as tool tip when ther user moves the mouse onto the control.
 Optional Online help title Text that is shown as tooltip for the control.
-Optional Either specify the text "hard" by using this TITLE property - or use the TITLETEXTID in order to define a language dependent literal. titletextid Text ID that is passed to the multi lanaguage management - representing the tooltip text that is used for the control.
-Optional titleprop (already explained above) Miscellaneous · testtoolid Use this attribute to assign a fixed control identifier that can Optional be later on used within your test tool in order to do the object identification
+Either specify the text "hard" by using this TITLE property - or use the TITLETEXTID in order to define a language dependent literal.
+Optional titletextid Text ID that is passed to the multi lanaguage management - representing the tooltip text that is used for the control.
+Optional titleprop (already explained above) Miscellaneous 5 1 testtoolid Use this attribute to assign a fixed control identifier that can be later on used within your test tool in order to do the object identification Optional

-31 BUTTONLIST
+47 BUTTONLIST

-Adapter Interface 186 Properties 186
+Adapter Interface 338 Properties 338